Advertisement

 In August 2021, the U.S. Food and Drug Administration (FDA) gave the first approval of a drug specifically to treat IH in adults.
 This medication is a central nervous system stimulant (CNS stimulant) and is taken at night to help improve alertness the following day.

 Various stimulant medications and non-stimulant medications that promote wakefulness are also sometimes prescribed to treat IH.
-These medications are not specifically indicated by the FDA for IH, they are prescribed by sleep medicine specialists to treat the condition.
-This is referred to as “off-label prescribing” and is a common practice for rare conditions and conditions where treatment options are limited.
+These medications are not specifically indicated by the FDA for IH, but they may be prescribed by sleep medicine specialists to treat the condition.
+This is referred to as “off-label prescribing.”
+It's a common practice for rare conditions and conditions for which treatment options are limited.

-When starting any medication, it’s important to talk to your healthcare provider about how the medication works, the potential risks and benefits, and dosing instructions.
+When starting any medication, it’s important to talk to your HCP about how the medication works, the potential risks and benefits, and dosing instructions.

 Cognitive behavioral therapy

-Cognitive behavioral therapy (CBT) is often the first form of treatment sleep medicine specialists recommend for sleep disorders like IH.
-With CBT, a person will work with a therapist to develop new lifestyle habits that may improve sleep, as well as methods for coping with the burdens of living with a sleep disorder.
+Cognitive behavioral therapy (CBT) is often the first form of treatment that sleep medicine specialists recommend for sleep disorders like IH.
+With CBT, a person will work with a therapist to develop new lifestyle habits that may improve sleep.
+They may also work on cultivating methods for coping with the challenges of living with a sleep disorder.

 In 2020, researchers developed a version specific to hypersomnia, called CBT-H. After the program, 40 percent of participants had significant improvement in depression related to idiopathic hypersomnia.
 CBT-H can also be used in combination with medication.